 Employment Outlook and Salary Information

-Those who complete an associate's degree program may be prepared for careers in geoscience, public safety, landscape architecture and natural sciences.
-Examples of employers for GIS-trained workers include city and local governments and utilities companies.
-According to the U.S. Bureau of Labor Statistics (BLS), surveying and mapping technicians--the broader category that includes GIS technicians--earned a mean salary of $44,800 in May 2015.
-The BLS predicted that surveying and mapping technicians should experience a decline of 8% in employment, from 2014-2024.
+Those who complete an associate's degree program may be prepared for careers in geoscience, public safety, landscape architecture, and natural sciences.
+Examples of employers for GIS-trained workers include city and local governments and utility companies.
+According to the U.S. Bureau of Labor Statistics (BLS), surveying and mapping technicians--the broader category that includes GIS technicians--earned a median annual salary of $44,380 as of May 2018.
+The BLS predicted that surveying and mapping technicians should experience an increase of 5% in employment, from 2018-2028.

 Some programs prepare graduates for certification in their state as registered professional land surveyors.
-According to the BLS, as of May 2015 surveyors made average annual wages of $61,880.
-The mean annual salary of cartographers and photogrammetrists was $65,410 as of May 2015.
+According to the BLS, as of May 2018 surveyors made a median annual wage of $62,580.
+The median annual salary of cartographers and photogrammetrists was $64,430 as of May 2018.

-Surveyors should expect a decline of 2% in employment, from 2014-2024, while cartographers and photogrammetrists should expect to see 29% job growth (www.bls.gov).
-Other jobs for graduates with a bachelor's degree include natural resources specialist, cartographic technician, GIS coordinator and park ranger.
+Surveyors should expect an increase of 6% in employment, from 2018-2028, while cartographers and photogrammetrists should expect to see 15% job growth (www.bls.gov).
+Other jobs for graduates with a bachelor's degree include natural resources specialist, cartographic technician, GIS coordinator, and park ranger.

 Licensing and Certification Information

 All states license surveyors.
 Requirements may vary state by state.
 For many states, license-seekers must have a bachelor's degree and pass exams from the National Council of Examiners for Engineering and Surveying (NCEES).
 The first and second tests are the Fundamentals of Surveying and the Principles and Practice of Surveying.
 State licensing boards may also have their own examinations.